UCLAdeepvision/CS269-Projects-2025Spring/_posts/2025-06-10-student-24-DFFs.md

 </div>

 While the Image Features from Foundational Models are incredibly powerful tools that can be used for all sorts of vision processing, they are quite expensive to produce and have their limitations.
 The first limitation is the cost to acquire these image features.
 Training foundational models requires an astronomical investment in computational resources, and a large set of curated data.
 This process is so involved, that in practice, very few organizations are willing to invest those resources beyond enormous companies in the ML field.
 For example, the foundational models referenced thus far belong to Meta, OpenAI, and Google.
 Secondly, vision encoders are limited to reasoning over 2D image data, or maybe 2D + Time video data.
-While this is useful for most applications, our Amazon robot needs to *understand* the physical world in 3D space.
+While this is useful for most applications, our Amazon robot needs to understand the physical world in 3D space.
 We must invest extra effort to use these powerful image features in 3D environments.

 The strong semantic prior of the visual world is the last missing piece in our running example of the Amazon robot, and we will use it, in conjunction with NeRF, once more in DFFs.

 ## Distilled Feature Fields (DFFs)

 Distilled Feature Fields were originally introduced in [Tschernezki et al.](https://arxiv.org/pdf/2209.03494) and [Kobayashi et al.](https://proceedings.neurips.cc/paper_files/paper/2022/file/93f250215e4889119807b6fac3a57aec-Paper-Conference.pdf) for image editing tasks.
 The idea is a fairly intuitive combination of NeRF and foundational models with strong image features.
-On their own, NeRF only learn a 3D spatial prior of the scene, and foundational models only learn a 2D semantic prior of their scenes, but combined, DFFs can learn a 3D spatial-semantic representation of their scenes.
+On their own, NeRF only learns a 3D spatial prior of the scene, and foundational models only learn a 2D semantic prior of their scenes, but combined, DFFs can learn a 3D spatial-semantic representation of their scenes.

 This is accomplished by training the NeRF model, without modifications, on a whole new type of data.
 We still input (x, y, z, θ, 𝜙), which is the spatial coordinates of the voxel of interest and the viewing angle, into the NeRF Neural Network.
 However, during training, we no longer task the NeRF Neural Network with reconstructing the RGB color and density.
 Instead, we ask the Neural Network to reconstruct the RGB color, the density, *and* the 256-dimensional image feature of the voxel of interest.